zcash/zips/drafts/zip-daira-mempool-limitation.rst

 The proposed eviction policy differs significantly from that of Bitcoin Core [#BitcoinCore-PR6722]_, which is primarily fee-based.
 This reflects differing philosophies about the motivation for fees and the level of fee that legitimate users can reasonably be expected to pay.
-The proposed cost function does involve a penalty for transactions with a fee lower than the standard (0.0001 ZEC) value, but since there is no further benefit to increasing the fee above the standard value, it creates no pressure toward escalating fees.
+The proposed eviction weight function does involve a penalty for transactions with a fee lower than the standard (0.0001 ZEC) value, but since there is no further benefit to increasing the fee above the standard value, it creates no pressure toward escalating fees.
 For transactions up to 4000 bytes, this penalty makes a transaction that pays less than the standard fee value five times as likely to be chosen for eviction.

+The fee penalty is not included in the cost that determines whether the mempool is considered full.
+This ensures that a DoS attacker does not have an incentive to pay less than the standard fee in order to cause the mempool to be considered full sooner.

 The default value of 80000000 for ``mempool.tx_cost_limit`` represents no more than 40 blocks’ worth of transactions in the worst case, which is the default